-Children consistently going 'over and above' will be invited to have hot chocolate with the Head Teacher on some Friday afternoons.
-There may be some weeks that no child in the class is chosen- it needs to be sincere high-level recognition to ensure it is not devalued.
+Children consistently going 'over and above' will be invited to have hot chocolate with the Headteacher on some Friday afternoons.
+There may be some weeks that no child in the class is chosen- it is a sincere high-level recognition and is not to appear devalued.

-A Positive Note Home/Letter Home from Head Teacher
+A Positive Note Home/Letter Home from Headteacher

 The Positive Note is also a high-level recognition for consistently going over and above.
 It can be given to any child by any adult in the school, staff members or visitors.
-There is no set amount each week- again it must be sincere to keep its value.
-Letters may also be sent home from the head teacher to recognise outstanding children.
+There are no set amounts each week- again this approach must be sincere to retain its value.
+Letters may also be sent home from the Headteacher to recognise children who display outstanding examples of our expectations and values.